xplosionmind/tommi.space/content/jam/public/Fediverse workshop.md

 	<p>Please, feel free to comment below or to get in touch, if you believe it could help you.
 I appreciate everyone sharing any kind of thoughts.
 If you do the lab yourselves, tell me!
 I would be super happy.</p>
 </div>

-As I do with everything concerning this topic, I am dedicating this workshop to [[Aaron Swartz]].
+As I do with everything concerning this topic, I am dedicating this workshop to [Aaron Swartz](Aaron%20Swartz.md).
 If you want to do this lab, please do underscore this, and tell Aaron’s story.

 ## Info